LonoCloud/conlink/README.md

 ### Asynchronous startup

-The container to container links are created after the first process in the container starts executing.
-This means the interfaces for those links will not be immediately present.
-The container code will need to account for this asynchronous interface behavior.
+The conlink managed container links are created after the main process in the container starts executing.
+This is different from normal docker behavior where the interfaces are created and configured before the main process starts.
+This means the interfaces for those links will not be immediately present and the container process will need to account for this asynchronous interface behavior.
 The `node` service in `examples/test2-compose.yaml` shows a simple example of a container command that will wait for an interface to appear before continuing with another command.

 ### System Capabilities/Permissions